-The trustees present their annual report together with the accounts and independent auditor's report of the charitable company for the period 1 September 2019 to 31 August 2020.
+The trustees present their annual report together with the accounts and independent auditor's report of the charitable company for the period 1 September 2020 to 31 August 2021.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The academy trust operates an academy for pupils aged 7 to 11 serving a catchment area in Goring and Durrington, It has a pupil capacity of 620 and had a roll of 566 in the school census at October 2020.
+The academy trust operates an academy for pupils aged 7 to 11 serving a catchment area in Goring and Durrington.
+It has a pupil capacity of 620 and had a roll of 517 in the school census at October 2021.
+The September 2020 intake was significantly smaller than the cohort who left in July 2020, but we have historically seen the year groups grow as they progress through the school, with children joining in years 4, 5 and 6.